talk2viren/umermansoor.github.io/_posts/2017-07-28-ai-is-not-magic-how-neural-networks-learn.md

 Gradient descent, or rather its variations and several optimizations (as we'll see in later posts), remains in wide use in machine learning algorithms like linear regression and neural networks.
 In linear regression, it gives us the line that best fits the data we are modeling; in neural networks, it gives us the best weights and biases.

-*Is AI magic?* Magic of matrix multiplication and gradient descent, arguably.
-But no, AI is not going to [take over the world](https://www.extremetech.com/extreme/252781-elon-musk-warns-us-ai-destroy-world) and it is not a crystal ball.
+*Is AI magic?* Magic of matrix multiplication and gradient descent, sure.
+But not smart enough to [take over and destroy the world](https://www.extremetech.com/extreme/252781-elon-musk-warns-us-ai-destroy-world).
 Many CEO's and executives **overestimate** the power of AI because of the unrealistic picture painted by the media.
-AI is extremely powerful and is proving itself with positive ROI in many domains, but it also has its *limitations*.
+AI is extremely powerful and is proving itself with positive ROI in many domains, but it also has its *limitations* and it is not an off-the-shelf crystal ball.
 You should understand what the AI can and cannot do and then incorporate into your overall strategy.
-Andrew Ng gave an easy [rule of thumb](https://hbr.org/2016/11/what-artificial-intelligence-can-and-cant-do-right-now):
+A good [rule of thumb](https://hbr.org/2016/11/what-artificial-intelligence-can-and-cant-do-right-now):

-> If a typical **person can do a mental task with less than one second of thought**, we can probably **automate it using AI** either now or in the near future.
+> If a typical **person can do a mental task with less than one second of thought**, we can probably **automate it using AI** either now or in the near future. (-Andrew Ng)

 ![machinelearningcansandcannots]({{ site.url }}/img/blogs/machinelearningcansandcannots.png)